The Roots of Reflux

-Reflux is so common and can cause some parents to stress so hard.
+Reflux in babies is so common and can cause some parents to stress so hard.
 The language around reflux can range from dismissive (happy spitter) to disturbing (gastroesophageal reflux DISEASE).
 One thing is universal about reflux: parents hurt when they see their babies in pain.
 Much of the treatment for reflux is about symptom reduction rather than discovering and addressing the root cause.
-Let’s explore some common reflux remedies and their efficacy.
+Let’s explore how to help reduce your infant's reflux along with some common reflux remedies and their efficacy.

 Tummy time is a critical activity for digestion.
 When humans of any age are in tummy time, the compression of gravity actually speeds up the digestive system.
 If the digestive system is moving faster, then less milk will be in the stomach to spit up.
 Tummy time helps strengthen and stabilize core muscles that support the digestive system.

 This one is a big maybe.
-Usually dairy intolerance has more symptoms than only reflux.
+Usually, dairy intolerance has more symptoms than only reflux.
 There is usually blood, mucous, or foam in the stool as well as diaper rash from the irritation.
 If you do cut dairy, make sure to cut it from everything, including your vitamins and supplements.
-Many products designed for nursing parents contain dairy ingredients.
+Many products designed for nursing mothers contain dairy ingredients.
 You can check your products’ ingredient list or the company FAQ page to ensure you are only taking dairy-free supplements.
-If you do cut dairy, the Academy of Breastfeeding Medicine recommends a short term change is all that is needed for trialing this theory.
+If you do cut dairy, the Academy of Breastfeeding Medicine recommends a short-term change is all that is needed for trialing this theory.
 You’ll make milk free of cow proteins in about 24 hours.

 This one is also a maybe.
 The parent’s diet gets blamed for a lot of baby behavior.
 Usually, there is no need to restrict parents from eating the foods they love.
 Foods like broccoli don’t cause the baby to have gas.
 However, there are some snack products marketed for breastfeeding that should be eliminated if there is reflux.
 Fenugreek is a common ingredient in lactation teas and cookies.
 It has been shown to contribute to reflux.
 That’s an excellent first thing to eliminate if you’re considering an elimination diet.